CRDS Water Isotope Analysis - δD δ17O δ18O

 - Take more notes – write down time and date of run start, what you did with the syringe, septum etc.

-- Tray Description – create tray description file in newly created folder, use excel, save as yymmdd_TrayDescription.csv, make copy as .txt
+- Tray description – create a tray description file in a newly created folder, use a text editor, save as yymmdd_TrayDescription.csv, make copy as .txt.

 Clean up previous run